Church Life Through Our Committees

 The Social Justice Committee coordinates and helps fund church social justice and community service projects.
 The Committee has a long history of work involving racial justice, hunger, and housing with special emphasis in the local Detroit area.
 Some of the subcommittee projects include a Blood Drive (GPUC is a part of the Grosse Pointe Community Blood Council), Clark/Merit School Committee (tutorial services and other support to schools in Detroit), Crop Walk (a yearly fundraiser for Church World Services to fight hunger), Crossroads East Food Sharing (food collections the first Sunday of the month), and Habitat for Humanity (partnering with the Grosse Pointe chapter to build homes for those in need).

-The Property Committee ensures the maintenance and repairs necessary for the church buildings.
+The Building Committee ensures the maintenance and repairs necessary for the church buildings.
 This includes the church itself, built in 1963, and the Olympia Brown Center, commonly known as The Annex.
 The Annex predates the church purchase of the property and was once used as a garage by the City of Grosse Pointe.
 It was rebuilt and renovated as a meeting hall, and includes a full kitchen as well as space for the church Resale Shop.
 Recent repair and maintenance projects include the renovation of the main ladies' room, the building of an ADA-compatible unisex restroom, the replacement of our 60-year old boilers with a state-of-the-art system, and a new Annex roof.
 Efforts are underway to add air conditioning to our main building.

-The Religious Education Committee provides direct, ongoing support to the Director of Religious Education as she implements and administers the program.
+The Children's Religious Education Committee provides direct, ongoing support to the Director of Religious Education as she implements and administers the program.
 The RE program provides the children of our church (pre-school through senior high) a community where they will feel loved, learn about the principles of their faith and be provided the opportunity for a spiritual journey through all their stages of child development.
 In addition, the RE Program seeks to provide our youth with a curriculum that will explore their Judeo-Christian heritage and allow them to study world religions and their traditions.
 Youth are given opportunities to promote social justice in their community and explore multiculturalism in our world.
 Moreover, the program offers the UUA sexuality education curriculum “Our Whole Lives”, and provides other opportunities to understand our sexuality, such as the GLBT workshop held this fall for both students and their parents.
 The Religious Education Program offers a warm, open program for families presently enrolled.